Following in the Footsteps of Turner: an epic journey by motorbike…

 Setting out on the road

 The painting tour that resulted in JMW Turner’s Ports and Harbours of England print series was the inspiration for this trip – following this route, I would travel by motorbike from Whitby in Yorkshire, to Falmouth in Cornwall, stopping in the areas that he painted in to see what inspired me…

-Simple enough in principle, I had no plans to emulate his work or even use his viewpoints, but if it was good enough for him….Soon I was deep into the logistical side of setting it all up: trying to estimate costs and where I’d like to be by a certain date and where I had to be by another, to sleep indoors.
+Simple enough in principle, I had no plans to emulate his work or even use his viewpoints, but if it was good enough for him….Soon I was deep into the logistical side of setting it all up: trying to estimate costs and where I’d like to be by a certain date and where I had to be by another, if I wanted to sleep indoors.
 Sleeping bag, tent?
-Oh God, no. How much materiel would I need and could I carry?
+Oh God, no. How much materiel would I need and could I carry it all?
 It soon became clear that while the journey would be easier in some ways if I could travel the coast contiguously, the sheer amount of painting materials needed would end up giving most of it a free holiday around the country or require me to have drop-offs and re-ups dotted around like a polar explorer – time and money in both their wing-ed chariots were also against the idea, so I decided to return to London between each of the stages of the trip.

 Accommodation was to be a variety of places, begged and borrowed, but mostly paid for, in an assortment of caravans, Airbnbs, plus a beach hut, a chalet and even a garden shed.
-Google maps were consulted, laughed at, roads studied, miles unrealistically estimated and petrol consumption deduced from that.
+Google maps were consulted, laughed at, disgarded, roads were studied, miles unrealistically estimated and petrol consumption deduced from that.
 Ironically, given my ultra-conservative mileage-per-tank planning and falling oil prices my actual consumption wasn’t nearly as inaccurate as my final total mileage figure would be…

 Scarborough and Whitby